top of page

 In 2016, Rafael represented the Kodiak History Museum at the National Arts and Humanities Youth Programs Award, where Michelle Obama highlighted his contributions to photography and filmmaking.
 Rafael’s work has garnered support from the Alaska State Council on the Arts and the Alaska Humanities Forum.

 Beyond filmmaking, he teaches digital storytelling to youth and educators across Alaska through the nonprofit See Stories.
 The power of film and service fuels him to uplift others with dignity.
-Rafael is a Coca-Cola, Horatio Alger, and Live Más Scholar with a B.S. in Hotel Administration from Cornell University.
+Rafael is a Coca-Cola, Tillman, Horatio Alger, and Live Más Scholar with a B.S. in Hotel Administration from Cornell University and is currently a graduate student at Stanford University.

 About the Producer